 The River Seine Paintings – Capturing French life on the river in the 19th century

-It seems that the Impressionists never tired of capturing the flow of the Seine River in France.
+The vast amount of river Seine paintings indicates that the impressionists never tired of capturing it’s flow and colors.
 Claude Monet, Pierre Bonnard and Berthe Morisot resided near it and Caillebotte sailed on it.
 Renoir, Seurat, Manet, Signac, Pissarro and many others just set up their easels along the meanders of the river’s banks.

 The Seine – A Favorite Stomping Ground